userjack6880/Open-Report-Parser/README.md

 **Remember**: To run, this script needs custom configurations: a database server and credentials and (if used) an IMAP server and credentials.
 These values can be set inside the script or by providing them via `imap-dmarcts.conf` in the current working directory.

-The default behaviour of the script is to DELETE processed message files, since the XML is stored in the database and the original messages are no longer needed.
-For IMAP access, this can be modified by setting `$imapmovefolder` (message is moved rather than being deleted).
-In general this can be modified by setting `$keep_reports_at_original_location` or by providing the -k option.

 The following options are always allowed:
 ```
- -d : Print debug info.
+#        -d : Print debug info.
- -r : Replace existing reports rather than failing.
+#        -r : Replace existing reports rather than failing.
- -k : Do not delete processed message files and keep them at their
+#  --delete : Delete processed message files (the XML is stored in the
-      original location.
+#             database for later reference).
 ```

 If a `PATH` is given, the following option is also allowed:
 ```
          -x : Files specified by PATH are XML report files, rather than
               mime messages containing the XML report files.
               Processed XML files are not deleted.
 ```

 More info can currently be found at : [TechSneeze.com](http://www.techsneeze.com/how-parse-dmarc-reports-imap/)